 On the morning of the 6th December 1917, Halifax, Canada, the world bore witness to the largest man-made pre-atomic explosion in history.

 On that morning, the French ship, the SS Mont Blanc, collided with the Norwegian vessel, the SS Imo.
-The SS Imo was carrying relief supplies for the war effort and was in a rush to get out of the harbour.
-The SS Mont Blanc had both right of way and and a cargo full of explosives.
+The SS Imo was carrying relief supplies for the war effort and was in a rush to get out of the harbor.
+The SS Mont Blanc had both right of way and a cargo full of explosives.
 The explosion was equal to about 2.9 kilotons of TNT; the largest in history up until that point, and the largest until the atomic bomb.

 Though many factors were in play, it is understood that the disaster would have been avoided had safety protocols not been relaxed as a result of WW1 being in full swing at the time.

 The Bhopal disaster took place on the night of the 2nd of December 1984 at Union Carbide India Limited.
 Union Carbide India was a pesticide plant located in Bhopal and this disaster is considered to be the world’s worst industrial disaster.

 A tank containing methyl isocyanate ruptured releasing 30 metric tonnes of the highly toxic gas into the atmosphere within an hour.